 On 25 May 2015 Brantham Parish Council emailed and delivered a paper copy of their response to the Planning application at the Brantham Regeneration area.
-You can see a copy of the response sent by Brantham Parish Council by clicking here.

 Babergh District Council have extended the deadling for comments from the public about this planning application to 01 May 2015.
 Please take the time to submit your comments/objections as soon as possible, so that Babergh District Council are in no doubt about the views from Brantham residents on this issue.
-If you need some help making your submission there is some very useful advice on the Brantham HOGS website which you can access here.
+If you need some help making your submission there is some very useful advice on the Brantham HOGS website

 I have been advised by Babergh District Council that they have received a planning application from St Francis Group in relation to the Brantham Regeneration area.
-You can find copies of all of the documentation that they have received by clicking here.

 There is a lot of information to read and digest, however if you would like to find out more I would urge you to attend the next Parish Council meeting on Wednesday 01 April 2015, 7.30pm at Brantham Village Hall where this will be discussed by your Parish Council.

 Brantham HOGS is a recently established action group formed by local residents which aims to oppose the plans to build on greenfield land in Brantham.
-If you feel strongly about this local issue and would like to get involved with Brantham HOGS you can find more information on their website by clicking here where you can complete a contact form to join the group.
+If you feel strongly about this local issue and would like to get involved with Brantham HOGS you can find more information on their website where you can complete a contact form to join the group.
 You can also contact the group by email at firstname.lastname@example.org or residents can drop a note into their post box in Bakes and Blossoms cafe at Acacia Court.

 22 December 2014

 Further to the meeting held in March 2014, two further "place shaping" meetings have been held between Brantham village representatives and representatives from Babergh District Council and ATLAS.
 The aim of the meetings is to examine the aspirations and needs of the local community in preparation for an initial planning application that is expected to be received early in the new year.
-You can see the outputs from the first of these meetings held on 26 November 2014 by clicking here.
+You can see the outputs from the first of these meetings held on 26 November 2014.
 When further minutes have been published they will be posted on the website.

 In addition, Brantham Parish Council has today (08.12.14) been informed by St Francis Group that a Public Exhibition about the redevelopment of the Brantham Industrial site and associated land has been arranged by the landowners, this is due to take place on Tuesday 16 December 2014 in the Brantham Leisure Centre on between 8am and 8pm.
-Each house in Brantham should receive a leaflet about this, but in case you do not you can find a copy by clicking here.
+Each house in Brantham should receive a leaflet about this, but in case you do not you can find a copy by above.

 06 October 2014

 Babergh District Council have informed Brantham Parish Council that an arceaological survey is due to begin on the Brantham Industrial Site and Greenfield land.
-You can find out more about this by clincking here.

 At the last Parish Council meeting on 01 October 2014 Paul Revell (Chairman) made the following statement in relation to the Brantham Industrial Area: